yshp57/dsc-2-13-03-review-using-sqlite-online-ds-pt-100118/README.md

 ## Objectives
 You will be able to:
 * Practice on SQL concepts learned previously--SELECT, JOIN, WHERE, aggregation functions, etc.
-* Access data from a sqlite database in a jupyter notebook
+* Access data from a sqlite database in a Jupyter Notebook

 ## Review: Running SQLite Through the Terminal

-For labs in this section, we'll be working with sql databases, which are stored as .sql files.
-There are two methods we can use to access the data in these sql databases.
+For labs in this section, we'll be working with SQL databases, which are stored as .db (or sometimes .sqlite) files.
+There are two methods we can use to access the data in those SQL databases.
 The first is to open up a sqlite database through the terminal (Mac/Linux) or Powershell(Windows).

-To open a sqlite server, we can open a terminal window and type `sqlite3`.
+To open a sqlite server, we can open a terminal window and type sqlite3.
 This will be connected to a transient, in-memory database, because we have not connected it to anything.
 Additional steps will be needed to save any work done to tables.

-To open a database file called `cats.sqlite3`, we just add the name of the file as a parameter when opening sqlite by typing `sqlite3 cats.sqlite3`.
+To open a database file called cats.db, we just add the name of the file as a parameter when opening sqlite by typing sqlite3 cats.db.

 ## Review: Connecting to SQLite Databases with Python

-We can also connect to sql files using python.
-By default, the python standard libary contains a package called `sqlite3`.
-We can use this package to connect to sql databases and query or modify them as needed.
+By default, the Python standard libary contains a package called `sqlite3`.
+We can use this package to connect to SQL databases and query or modify them as needed.

-To work with a sql database through python, the following steps are always needed:
+To work with a SQL database through python, the following steps are always needed:

 1. Import the `sqlite3` library
 2. Create a **_connection object_** using the `sqlite3` library that connects to the target database
 3. Create a **_cursor object using_** the connection object.

-Once these steps are complete, we can use the cursor object to execute sql Commands.
-Note that if we make any changes to the database, we must commit them first--otherwise, they'll be lost when we disconnect from the database.
+Once these steps are complete, we can use the cursor object to execute SQL Commands.
+Note that if we make any changes to the database, we must commit them first - otherwise, they'll be lost when we disconnect from the database.

 The following code block contains an example of connecting to an example database, creating a table, saving changes, and disconnecting:

 ```python
 # Step 1: Import library